 Reduce Spending and Streamline Your Budget

-- Selling your car and swapping it out for ride-sharing services to eliminate your car insurance bill
+- Sell your car and use ride-sharing services, to eliminate car payments and insurance bills.

-- Raising the deductible on your homeowners' insurance policy to lower your premium costs
+- Raise the deductible on your homeowners' insurance policy to lower premium costs.

-- Signing up for Medicare as soon as you're eligible to reduce out-of-pocket health care spending
+- Sign up for Medicare as soon as you're eligible to reduce out-of-pocket health care costs.

-- Making some inexpensive home improvements to increase energy efficiency and reduce utility bills, such as purchasing a programmable thermostat or replacing the insulation in your attic
+- Make inexpensive home improvements that increase energy efficiency and reduce utility bills.
+For example, purchase a programmable thermostat or replace attic insulation.

 Focus on Building Income Streams

-If you're retiring with no savings, Social Security is probably going to be your primary source of retirement income.
-You can receive benefits as early as age 62, but that results in a reduction of your benefit amount.
-If you're taking benefits early, it's to your advantage to consider how you can create other income streams.
+If you're retiring without substantial savings, Social Security will probably be your primary source of retirement income.
+You may receive benefits as early as age 62.
+However, this triggers a reduction in your benefit amount.

-Finally, your home can be a potential source of retirement income.
-If you've built up a substantial amount of equity, you could draw on it through a home equity loan or line of credit, or using a reverse mortgage.
-The difference between the two is that a loan or line of credit must be repaid by you; a reverse mortgage generally doesn't require payments to be made unless you're no longer living in the home.
-When you pass away, your heirs would be responsible for repaying a reverse mortgage outright to keep the home, or selling it and using the proceeds to repay it.
+Alternatively, you can obtain a reverse mortgage, which generally doesn't require you to make payments, unless you're no longer living in the home.
+When you pass away, your heirs would be responsible for either repaying the reverse mortgage outright if they wish to keep the home or selling it and using the proceeds to repay the reverse mortgage balance.

-If that doesn't appeal to you, you could consider renting out a room or part of your home on Airbnb.
-Just remember to check the zoning laws where you live to make sure it's allowed.
+Consider renting out a room or part of your home on Airbnb.
+Just remember to check your local zoning laws to make sure this is permitted.
 Also, don't forget to consider the tax implications of claiming Airbnb rental income.